Crypto-TII/CryptographicEstimators/docs/CONTRIBUTING.md

 The function represents a helper function to efficiently access the optimal parameter `h`, without the knowledge of the internals of the full implementation of the class.
 Note the function decorator `optimal_parameter`, this is mandatory as it publishes the optimization parameter known to the whole framework.
+*__<Andre: Maybe also mention that the class tracks values of computed parameters for functions with this decorator and maybe refer to another section for details? >__*

 If you encounter speed problems e.g. the estimation process takes to long, have a look to the following [chapter](#Speeding up the estimation process).